verticalphotoplacer/VerticalPhotoPlacer/README.md

 ## Plugin installation

 The VPP is developed with Python 3 and available for QGIS version 3.x.
-This plugin requires the installation of GDAL, NumPy.
+This plugin requires the installation of GDAL, NumPy, Exiftool.

 The easiest way to install VPP is through QGIS's Manage and Install Plugins Interface.